Lemon Blueberry Pie

 - Squeeze about 1 teaspoon lemon juice over the top.

 - Cut up about 2 teaspoons butter into little pieces and drop them around the top.

 - Cover the pie with the other pie crust, pinch edges, trim sides, and make fun designs, whatever you'd like!
 (Mine never ends up real pretty and I end up patching pieces to cover holes…I never said I was a Martha!)
 UPDATE: My girlfriend gave me a great tip: Instead of trying to make the pie edges all pretty, just tuck them under and bake normally – everyone loves extra pieces of crust!
 It's so much prettier this way, for me anyway!

 - Cover loosely with foil, bake at 375* for 20 minutes.
 Uncover and bake another 20-25 minutes or until crust is golden brown.

 - Let cool before cutting, if you can…

-Now just make it and let me know what you think, or let me know how you make YOUR blueberry pie?
+Now just make it and let me know what you think — have you ever made lemon blueberry pie?